GrapheneOS/platform_system_extras/simpleperf/doc/scripts_reference.md

 # on host.
 ```

-## binary_cache_builder.py
+### binary_cache_builder.py

-The binary_cache directory is a directory holding binaries needed by a profiling data file.
+The `binary_cache` directory is a directory holding binaries needed by a profiling data file.
 The
 binaries are expected to be unstripped, having debug information and symbol tables.
 The
-binary_cache directory is used by report scripts to read symbols of binaries.
+`binary_cache` directory is used by report scripts to read symbols of binaries.
 It is also used by
-report_html.py to generate annotated source code and disassembly.
+`report_html.py` to generate annotated source code and disassembly.

-By default, app_profiler.py builds the binary_cache directory after recording.
+By default, `app_profiler.py` builds the binary_cache directory after recording.
 But we can also
-build binary_cache for existing profiling data files using binary_cache_builder.py.
+build `binary_cache` for existing profiling data files using `binary_cache_builder.py`.
 It is useful
 when you record profiling data using `simpleperf record` directly, to do system wide profiling or
 record without the USB cable connected.

-binary_cache_builder.py can either pull binaries from an Android device, or find binaries in
+`binary_cache_builder.py` can either pull binaries from an Android device, or find binaries in
-directories on the host (via -lib).
+directories on the host (via `-lib`).

 ```sh
 # Generate binary_cache for perf.data, by pulling binaries from the device.